World

 Social media video obtained by an AFP News partner shows smoke billowing after an oil tanker and a cargo ship collided in the North Sea.

-A cargo ship hit a tanker carrying jet fuel for the American military off the coast of eastern England on Monday, setting both vessels on fire, sending fuel pouring into the North Sea and prompting a rescue operation that is still searching for a missing crew member.
+A cargo ship hit a tanker carrying jet fuel for the U.S. military off the coast of eastern England on Monday, setting both vessels ablaze and sending fuel pouring into the North Sea.

 The U.S.-flagged chemical and oil products tanker MV Stena Immaculate was at anchor near the port of Grimsby on Monday morning after sailing from Greece, according to ship-tracking site VesselFinder.
-The cargo vessel, Portugal-flagged container ship Solong, was sailing from Grangemouth in Scotland, to Rotterdam in the Netherlands.
+The cargo vessel, Portugal-flagged container ship Solong, was sailing from Grangemouth in Scotland, to Rotterdam in the Netherlands when it struck the tanker's side.

 A number of boats are gathered around the blackened, smoking prow of a large ship at sea, and are spraying jets of water at it.